CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/ethics.md

 Can be found on the welcome page of your respective unit on blackboard.

-This year we will require **all** students to pass a short ethics quiz before submitting their project specification, regardless of whether your project requires an ethics application or not.
+This year we will require **all** students to pass a short ethics quiz at the start of TB2, regardless of whether your project requires an ethics application or not.
 In fact, the main point of the training is to make sure that you can accurately tell whether your project requires a full ethics application or whether it's something that you and your supervisor can handle together.

 ## Ethics Statement